 Now, at this point the dough may look a little loose.
 Do not add more cake meal.
 I promise you that as the dough sits for a few minutes, the cake meal will absorb the liquids and thicken up.

 I prefer to scoop the dough out while it’s still loose.
-I use a small, 1-ounce (or 2 Tbsp) ice cream scoop (or you can use two spoons) to drop dough onto the parchment lined baking sheets, leaving room between each cookie as they spread as they bake.
+I use a small, 1-ounce (or 2 Tbsp) ice cream scoop (or you can use two spoons) to drop dough onto the parchment lined baking sheets, leaving room between each cookie as they spread when they bake.
 If you scoop the cookie dough immediately after mixing, it should spread out a bit on it’s own.
-If the dough sits and thickens up before you scoop it, once it’s on the baking sheets use your hand to flatten it a bit.
+If the dough sits and thickens up before you scoop it, once it’s on the baking sheets use your hand to flatten it out a bit.

 Once the two trays are filled, place them on the middle racks of the oven for 8 minutes.
 Turn the trays around and switch their positions (the one that started off on top should now be beneath the other tray which is now on top) and bake another 7 minutes or until the edges are golden brown.